Board of DirectorsMeet our wonderful Board of Directors!

 Bob Lingl has been a civil servant for the past ten years.
 Bob served on the Lompoc Planning Commission for two years from 2006-2008.
 In 2008 Bob was elected to the Lompoc City Council and re-elected in 2012.
 In 2014 Bob was elected Mayor of Lompoc, a position he holds today.
-In addiction to Bob's duties as an elected official, he serves on many local Non-Profit Boards and Commissions including the Lompoc Boys and Girls Club, the Lompoc YMCA, The Lompoc Hospital Foundation and the Lompoc Veterans Memorial Building Restoration Committee.
+In addiction to Bob's duties as an elected official, he serves on many local non-profit Boards and Commissions including the Lompoc Boys and Girls Club, Lompoc YMCA, Lompoc Hospital Foundation and Lompoc Veterans Memorial Building Restoration Committee.
 Bob is a U.S Navy veteran and a retired Clinical Laboratory Scientist.

 Bob's interest in CASA stems from his desire to help children; especially those that do not have the ability to help themselves.

 Scott McAninch is a native of Lompoc.
 He earned his Bachelor of Science degree in Forestry and Natural Resource Management from Cal Poly San Luis Obispo and holds a Juris Doctor from Golden Gate University School of Law in San Francisco.